alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - You should see "Azure Active Directory Premium P1" in the list of products, with a non-zero number of available licenses.
     - If you do not have P1 licences, purchase some following the instructions at the end of the [Add additional administrators](#Add-additional-administrators) section above, making sure to also follow the final step to configure the MFA settings on the Azure Active Directory.

 ## 5. Deploy package mirrors
 ### When to deploy mirrors
 A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploiying your first DSG.

 ### Prerequisites
-Note that you will need a DSG full config JSON file present covering each Tier you want to deploy mirrors for.See the [0.
-Define DSG Configuration](../../new_dsg_environment/azure-runbooks/dsg_build_instructions.md##0.-Define-DSG-configuration) section of the [DSG deployment guide](../../new_dsg_environment/azure-runbooks/dsg_build_instructions.md) for instructions on creating these full configuration files.
+Note that you will need a SRE full config JSON file present covering each Tier you want to deploy mirrors for.See the [0.
+Define DSG Configuration](../../new_dsg_environment/azure-runbooks/dsg_build_instructions.md##0.-Define-DSG-configuration) section of the [SRE deployment guide](../../new_dsg_environment/azure-runbooks/dsg_build_instructions.md) for instructions on creating these full configuration files.

 Ensure your Azure CLI client is at version `2.0.55` or above.
 To keep the progress output manageable, the deployment script make use of the `--output none` option, which is only available in version `2.0.55` and above.
   - To see your current version run `az --version` and scroll up to see the version of the `azure-cli` component.
   - To update your Azure CLI, see [this link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 ### Deploying package mirrors
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Ensure you are authenticated in the Azure CLI using `az login` and then checking this has worked with `az account list`
 - Open a Powershell terminal with `pwsh` and navigate to the `new_dsg_environment/shm_deploy_scripts/00_deploy_package_mirrors/` directory within the Safe Haven repository.
 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Ensure the active subscription is set to that you are using for the new SAE using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`
+- Ensure the active subscription is set to that you are using for the new SRE using the command: `Set-AzContext -SubscriptionId "<sre-subscription-name>"`

-- Run the `./Create_Package_Mirrors.ps1` script, providing the DSG ID when prompted.
-This will set up mirrors for the tier corresponding to that DSG.
-If some DSGs use Tier-2 mirrors and some use Tier-3 you will have to run this multiple times.
-You do not have to run it more than once for the same tier (eg. if there are two DSGs which are both Tier-2, you only need to run the script for one of them).
+- Run the `./Create_Package_Mirrors.ps1` script, providing the SRE ID when prompted.
+This will set up mirrors for the tier corresponding to that SRE.
+If some SREs use Tier-2 mirrors and some use Tier-3 you will have to run this multiple times.
+You do not have to run it more than once for the same tier (eg. if there are two SREs which are both Tier-2, you only need to run the script for one of them).

 ### Setting KeyVault access policies
 - Once the KeyVault deployment script exits successfully, follow the instructions to add a policy to the KeyVault so that you are able to manage secrets.
     - Navigate to the "RG_SHM_PKG_MIRRORS" resource group in the management subscription in the Azure portal and click on the KeyVault shown there
     - Click on "Access Policies" in the "Settings" section of the left-hand menu and click "+Add Access Policy".